alemart/surgescript/docs/tutorials/advanced_features.md

 }
 ```

-The result of this code is:
+The output of this code is:

 ```
 0